 accommodation in Stavanger

 With our selection of hotels in Stavanger, you’re sure to find a hotel that’s perfect for your stay, whether you’re going on a business trip, a conference or visiting Stavanger as a tourist.
-We have 2 hotels in Stavanger city centre, Scandic Stavanger Park, a cosy hotel near all the city’s shopping, restaurants and nightlife, and Scandic Stavanger City, an urban hotel within walking distance of the exciting eastern part of Stavanger.
+We have 3 hotels in Stavanger city centre: Scandic Royal Stavanger, with a lovely wellness center including a swimming pool, Scandic Stavanger Park, a cosy hotel near all the city’s shopping, restaurants and nightlife, and Scandic Stavanger City, an urban hotel within walking distance of the exciting eastern part of Stavanger.
 At Scandic Stavanger City you’ll find our popular restaurant Varmen Bar & Restaurant, which is a natural meeting point for both hotel guests and Stavanger locals.
 Right next to Stavanger airport (Sola), Sola beach and Sola golf club is Scandic Stavanger Airport.
 Our hotel is known for its delicious breakfast and great location, and is perfect if you’re travelling by plane or arranging a meeting or conference.
 In the middle of the business district of Forus is our modern conference hotel Scandic Stavanger Forus, with meeting facilities for up to 600 people.
-With its strategic location close to both Forum conference centre and green areas, Scandic Forumis a hotel for all kinds of guests, from athletes and music lovers to conference participants.
-Our hotel has a restaurant and sky bar on the 21st floor, with fantastic views over Stavanger.

 The Stavanger region